Quote Oversize/Overweight Loads In Seconds

 Schedule Region / Road Type Seasonal Window Current Status Notes

-Schedule 1 Designated King's Highways (Southern Ontario) March 1 April 30, 2026 Window closed none active Seasonal window expired; "None at this time" reported
+Schedule 1 Designated King's Highways (Southern Ontario) March 1 April 30, 2026 Window closed none active Seasonal window expired; "None at this time" reported.

-Schedule 2 Designated King's Highways (Northern Ontario) March 1 May 31, 2026 Window closed none active Seasonal window expired; "None at this time" reported
+Schedule 2 Designated King's Highways (Northern Ontario) March 1 May 31, 2026 Window closed none active Seasonal window expired; "None at this time" reported.

-Overweight Permit Restrictions
+Overweight Permit Rules

 • Single trip permits may be issued for moving overloads on highways not designated in Schedules 1, 2, or 3, subject to axle controls established by the Ministry of Transportation.

-The dividing line between Southern and Northern Ontario for permit restriction purposes runs west to east: Severn River to Regional Rd.
+The boundary dividing Southern and Northern Ontario for permit restriction purposes runs west to east: Severn River to Regional Rd.
 169; Regional Rd.
 169 from Washago to Hwy.
 12; Hwy.
 12 from Regional Rd.
 169 to Hwy.
 7 north of Sunderland; Hwy.
 7 from Hwy.
 12 to Regional Rd.
 7B at Carleton Place; Regional Rd.
 7B to Hwy.
 15; Regional Rd.
 29 to Arnprior.

 Raw Forest Products Freeze-Up Period